sebastienbarre/ragamints/README.md

 ## Contribute

-* Check for [open issues][ragamints:issue] or open a fresh issue to start a discussion around a feature idea or a bug.
+* Check for [open issues][ragamints:issue], especially the ones [up-for-grabs][ragamints:up-for-grabs], or open a fresh issue to start a discussion around a feature idea or a bug.
 * If you feel uncomfortable or uncertain about an issue or your changes, feel free to [email me][sebastienbarre:email] and I will happily give you a hand.
 * Fork the [repository][ragamints:repo] on GitHub to start making your changes to the *master* branch (or branch off of it).
 * Write a test which shows that the bug was fixed or that the feature works as expected.